 What Is Google’s Lighthouse?

-What You Can Learn from Google Lighthouse Audits
+What Can You Learn from Google Lighthouse Audits?

 - How long it takes for the first image or content to appear on a user’s screen.